AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

         <li>moveOn Value = "Completed" : If the LMS receives a statement with the verb "Completed", then the LMS will consider the AU satisfied.<br />
           </li>
         <li>moveOn Value = "CompletedAndPassed" : If the LMS receives statements with the verbs "Completed" and "Passed", then the LMS will consider the AU satisfied.</li>
-        <li>moveOn Value = "CompletedOrPassed" : : If the LMS receives a statements with either of the verbs "Completed" or "Passed", then the LMS will consider the AU satisfied.</li>
+        <li>moveOn Value = "CompletedOrPassed" : If the LMS receives a statements with either of the verbs "Completed" or "Passed", then the LMS will consider the AU satisfied.</li>
-        <li>moveOn Value = "Not Applicable": The LMS will consider the AU satisfied.</li>
+        <li>moveOn Value = "NotApplicable": The LMS will consider the AU satisfied.</li>
       </ul>
       <p><strong>Usage:</strong></p>
       <p>If all member AU's in a block are satisfied, then the block is considered satisfied for prerequisites and sequencing.<br/>If all member AU's and Blocks are satisfied, then the course is considered satisfied for prerequisites or credit in relation to other courses or curricula.</p>